 VISIT: Salt Pond Visitors Center, Eastham.
 Part of the Cape Cod National Seashore.
 Walk through the door to a panoramic view of Nauset Marsh, the most magnificent expanse of salt marsh, inlets and attendant wildlife on the Cape.
 The museum bursts with harpoons, scrimshaw and other whaling and lobstering paraphernalia, along with information about the indigenous Wampanoag – the “People of the First Light” who made their home in this 4:40am sunrise, first-light-land 10,000 years ago.
 Park rangers are on hand to steer you to the best hiking trails whether you’re into lighthouses, birds, beach or just fresh sea air.
 This is what JFK meant when he signed the bill authorizing the protection of 44,000 acres along 40 miles of shoreline as a place “to preserve the natural and historic values of Cape Cod for the inspiration and enjoyment of people all over the United States.” open daily 9am – 4:30pm

 VISIT: Cape Cod Museum of Natural History.
 Who goes to these little low-tech museums anymore?
-But what a shame to miss this one.
-Hike on trails through wildflower gardens, meadows, over creeks, on dunes, beaches and mudflats.
+And what a shame.
+Come here to hike on trails through wildflower gardens, meadows, over creeks, on dunes, beaches and mudflats.
 Head upstairs to an eye-catching Salt Marsh exhibit in a solarium with panoramic views of wildlife-rich wetlands.
 Downstairs, you’ll find the low-keyed type of aquarium that used to absorb the childhood you for hours: tanks full of fish, turtles, snakes and other local shoreline creatures.
 Leave some time for the “talkative” striped bass that stare and open and close wide mouths at you from behind glass.
 You’ll be mesmerized.
 Daily June 1-Sept.
 30 9:30am-4pm, adults $8, kids $3.50

 VISIT: Cape Cod Museum of Art, Dennis.
 Nestled within an assemblage of cultural institutions, the Cape Playhouse, “America’s Oldest Summer Theater” and the renovated church Cape Cinema – host to first run independent/art movies – share a parking lot with the phenomenal Cape Cod Museum of Art.
 With more than its share of famous artists, Cape Cod residents were irritated by the fact that much of what was created here was shipped off Cape into the hands of collectors.
 This beautiful sunlit soaring space was built to keep at least some key pieces of art “on Cape.”
 Two main gallery rooms – one featuring a soaring ship-hull ceiling –best reflect the 30 art exhibitions mounted each year.
 Open Memorial Day – Columbus Day Mon – Sat.
 10am – 5pm, Thurs.
 10am – 8pm, Sun.
 Noon – 5pm, $8.